I might have come close to breaking that string a couple of shows ago.

 He won the confidence of military commanders and the trust of our brave men and women in uniform.

-I'm getting emails that are saying, Mark, why in the world would Robert Gates even agree to serve in An administration headed by someone who spoke so darkly and so ill advisedly of uh of of the troops and their mission.
+I'm getting emails that are saying, Mark, why in the world would Robert Gates even agree to serve in an administration headed by someone who spoke so darkly and so ill-advisedly of the troops and their mission?

-And the best answer I can come up with is to hope to God that he listens.
+And the best answer I can come up with is to hope to God that he listens because there are going to be some interesting arguments, I guess, as President Obama and Secretary of Defense Gates go toe-to-toe over how to do some things.

-Uh as President Obama and Secretary of Defense Gates go toe-to-toe over how to do some things, or maybe President Obama's uh epiphany is complete, and he now truly wants to win the war.
+Or maybe President Obama's epiphany is complete and he now truly wants to win the war.

-Oh, when it's another guy's war, uh it's it is to be pilloried and and chastised and uh and condemned.
+Oh, when it's another guy's war, it is to be pilloried and chastised and condemned.

 Let's do it.

-And notice how the entire Democrat landscape is suddenly silent on how uh how dreadful uh the war is, because it now belongs to their guy.
+And notice how the entire Democrat landscape is suddenly silent on how dreadful the war is because it now belongs to their guy.

-I just hope that in the on those occasions where there's a difference of opinion between a president elect uh who has uh where the only experience he has in war is being wrong about it, where in his disagreements with the Secretary of Defense who has helped to win it, I hope in those disagreements the Gates wins.
+I just hope that on those occasions where there's a difference of opinion between a president-elect where the only experience he has in war is being wrong about it, where in his disagreements with the Secretary of Defense who has helped to win it, I hope in those disagreements that Gates wins.

 1-800-282-2882.